 From the best clay and clumping litter to more unique offerings (like walnuts!), we’ll look at all the top brands that don’t make a huge mess!

-We’ll even learn the difference between dust-free cat litter and non-tracking!
+We’ll even learn the difference between no dust clumping cat litter and non-tracking!

 Non-Tracking vs. Dust-Free: Can You Have Both?